pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 ## Message counts

-##### Requires Message Persistence
+Requires Message Persistence (enable in Admin Portal).

-Returns the number of messages published on one or more channels since a given timetoken.
-Count equals messages with timetoken >= provided channel_timetokens value.

-Unlimited retention note: For keys with unlimited retention enabled, this method considers only messages from the last 30 days.
+Returns counts of messages published on channels since given timetokens.
+For keys with Unlimited retention, only messages from the last 30 days are considered.
+- count is number of messages with timetoken >= provided timetoken.
+- Provide a single timetoken for all channels or one per channel (must match channel list length).

 ### Method(s)